quicwg/base-drafts/draft-ietf-quic-qpack.md

 #### Completed Processing of a Header Block

-When the decoder finishes decoding a header block containing dynamic table references, it MUST emit a Header Acknowledgement instruction ({{header-acknowledgement}}).
+After the decoder finishes decoding a header block containing dynamic table references, it MUST emit a Header Acknowledgement instruction ({{header-acknowledgement}}).
 A stream may carry multiple header blocks in the case of intermediate responses, trailers, and pushed requests.
 The encoder